 - 1. At the start of each football season all students on their first five days of practice will only have one practice per day and practices shall not exceed 3 hours.1 Practice includes warm-ups, cool down, weight training, conditioning, and walk-through. - a.
 On days 1-2 students shall only wear helmets with no contact during these practices. - 2.
 On days 3-7 students may wear helmets and shoulder pads.
 Contact only with blocking sleds and dummies (see below 1.a.i-ii).
 No tackling to the ground.
 Tackling/blocking techniques should be emphasized. - 3.
 On days 8-14, students may participate in multiple practices per day but not on consecutive days. - a.
 Each multiple practice day must be followed by a single practice day or total rest day. - b.
 If a multiple practice day is followed by a rest day then a multiple practice day is allowed. - c.
 On days with multiple practice sessions, students shall not engage in more than 5 hours of total practice, including warm-ups, cool-down, weight training, conditioning, and walk-through.
 Neither practice should exceed 3 hours. - d.
 Contact shall be limited to only one of the practice sessions. - e.
 On days with multiple practices, each practice must be separated by at least 3 hours of recovery time.
-During the recovery time students may not engage in other physical activity (i.e. weight training, walk-through, conditioning). - f.
+During the recovery time students may not engage in other physical activity (i.e. weight training, walk-through, conditioning).
+Recovery time between practices should be done in a cool environment when possible. - f.
+Scrimmages are allowed starting on day 11.

+a.
 During this time period, students may participate in contact practice in which full football gear may be worn.